will-blk/cgt-test-be-levels/README.md

 ## Notes & Requirements

 * Try to spend **no more than 4 hours** on this task.
-This will constrain you not to spend too much time on trivial details (sometimes you have to make compromises in order to deliver fast).
+We will discuss possible improvements during the follow up meeting.
-* You may refactor not only the code in the models, but in tests too.
+* You may refactor not only the application code, but the tests too.
 Keep in mind that test code is still code that needs to be maintained.
-* Use git to track your changes. **Fork this repository** and commit often.
+* Use git to track your changes. **Fork or clone this repository** and commit often.
-* When finished, notify CGTrader providing the link to your forked repository.
+* When finished, send us the link or the zip of the project via e-mail.

 Good luck!